 In addition to the core courses, MA students must take at least seven elective courses in economics at the 500 level.
 ECON 509 may be counted as one of the seven electives.
-These courses must be taken for a numeric grade, not on a credit/no credit basis.
+These courses must be taken for a numeric grade, not on a credit/no credit or S/NS basis.
 At least two must be in the same field of specialization (see Appendix).
 The available fields of specialization and the courses corresponding to each are listed in the Appendix.
 Students must earn a grade of at least 2.70 in each of the elective courses.
-The coursework requirements must be completed by the end of autumn quarter of the third year.
+The coursework requirements must be completed by the end of autumn quarter of the third year (see timeline on page 2).
 Two of the seven elective courses may be chosen from graduate level courses offered by other UW departments, provided that the Graduate Program Coordinator pre-approves them as relevant to the student's program.